sunshineatnoon/SunshineAtNoon.github.io/_posts/2017-05-19-Brief-Summary-on-Neural-Style-Transfer.md

     <img src="/assets/posts/2017-05-19-a-brief-summary-on-neural-style-transfer/styleBank.png"  />
     <figcaption>Figure 6 Network Architecture of Styles Bank.</figcaption>
 </figure>

+An image $$I$$ is fed into the auto-encoder $$\varepsilon$$ to get feature map $$F$$. $$F$$ is then convolved with each filter bank $$K_i$$ to get new feature maps $$\tilde{F_i}$$ specific to style $$i$$.
+Those feature maps are then fed into the decoder $$D$$ to get all transferred images.
+To train the auto-encoder as well as styles bank, two losses are utilized.
+One is the perceptual loss same as [Feed-Forward Style Transfer](#feed-forward-style-transfer), the other is the MSE loss of image reconstruction.
+This significantly reduce parameters needed for each style, from a whole transformer network to just a convolution filter.
+Also it supports incremental style addition by fixing the auto-encoder and training new filter specific to the new style from scratch.
 ## Arbitrary Style Transfer

 A farther step towards Multi-style transfer is arbitrary style transfer.
 Although conditional instance normalization can enable a transformer network to learn multiple styles, the transformer network's capability has to increase as the number of styles it captures.
 A super goal of style transfer is that given a content image as well as a style image, one can get the transferred image within a single feed-forward process without a pre-trained transformer network on this style.
 [Xun et al.](https://arxiv.org/abs/1703.06868) proposed Adaptive Instance Normalization to achieve this.
 What we know from [Multi-style Transfer](#multi-style-transfer) is that the $$\gamma$$ and $$\beta$$ in the Instance Normalization layer can shift and scale an activation $$z$$ specific to painting style $$s$$.
 So why not just shift and scale the content image's feature map to align with the style image in the training process ?
 This Adaptive Instance Normalization does exactly this: